Hotel influencer marketing – is it worth the investment?4 min read

 Below you can find an example where, over the period of a year and a half, a hotel benefitted from the influencer traffic that was generated.

 From the graphic below, we can see an average monthly growth of 4% to the hotel’s website.
-Furthermore, if you were wondering if in 2019 influencer marketing is still valid, the average monthly growth was 8%.
+Furthermore, the average monthly growth of influencer marketing was 8%.

 The Hoteliers’ Challenge